akki907/django-react-todo/Readme.md

 pipenv install

-## python manage.py runserver
+python manage.py runserver

+server will run on (http://localhost:8000)

 ### `client end`

 cd frontend

-npm i
+npm install

 npm start

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.